Taking the wraps off RHI for homeowners: an air source heat pump.

 Metering and monitoring of heat pumps

 However, the 'premium' option is a metering and monitoring service package (MMSP).
-This requires an MCS accredited installer to fit a set of meters and sensors that record the data and transmit it to a dedicated online viewing platform.
-Currently It attracts extra payments, to the tune of £230 per year for heat pumps, and £200 for a biomass boiler.
-New entrants opting for the MMSP will continue to receive these additional payments, with the added incentive of receiving half the total with the first payment, currently worth about £800.
-The remainder is paid over the course of the tariff lifetime.
+This requires an MCS accredited installer to fit a set of meters and sensors that record the data and transmit it to a dedicated online viewing platform, and attracts financial support.
+Entrants who registered for a MMSP before 22 May 2018 will receive £230 per year for heat pumps, and £200 per year for a biomass boiler.
+Those registered on or after 22 May receive a single lump sum of £805 + £115/year for heat pumps, or for biomass boilers a lump sum of £700 + £100/year.

 A factsheet summarizing the change to the Domestic RHI scheme, and giving worked examples of how tariff payments are calculated, is available from the Ofgem website, which also has full details of both domestic and non-domestic RHI.